matt-croft/lumen-vapor/README.md

 ## What is this project?

-This is a fun experiment to see if Lumen can be fun on Laravel Vapor, the aim is just to get it working at a bare minimum with further intent to improve it if it proves worthwhile.
+This is a fun experiment to see if Lumen can be run on Laravel Vapor, the aim is just to get it working at a bare minimum with further intent to improve it if it proves worthwhile.

 I would suggest you do not run this code in any form of production environment or for production application's.